-Stair lifts (aka chair lifts) can truly be a life saver.
+Stair lifts (aka chair lifts) can truly be a life saver for many seniors and disabled persons.
 They help to prevent falls (so very important for our senior loved ones) and they give the home owner an incredible sense of independence and mobility.

 So, what exactly makes a chair lift safe?
 What are the features and components that you need to be looking out for?

-Here are just some of the factors that you should be checking which will tell you how safe your stair lift product will be.
+Here are just some of the things that you should be looking for in a stair lift product.

 - Safety restraints – yes, these great chairs do come with seat belts for the user and restraints for wheelchairs.
 It’s imperative that the person using the stair lift be cognizant enough to use these, especially if they live alone or are unattended for any period of time.

 - Adjustable footrests – having footrests that can be moved out of the way when the person reaches their destination is very important.
 Very much like the footrests on a wheelchair, if you try to stand up without moving them you are forced into an awkward position which can facilitate a fall followed by an injury.

 - Adjustable seats – a seat that is comfortable is of course important.
 But being able to fold away the seat when the unit is not in use is a plus especially if there are others in the household.
 Seats that swivel are also very important for safety issues because it allows the user to swivel their chair towards the floor making standing up from their chair lift very safe.